umbraco/Umbraco.Deploy.Contrib/README.md

 # Umbraco Deploy Contrib

-This project contains community contributions for Umbraco Deploy.
+This project contains community contributions for Umbraco Deploy targetted for version 8.

 Primarily this project offers connectors for the most popular Umbraco community packages - these are used by Deploy to aid with the deployment and transferring of content/property-data between environments on [Umbraco Cloud](https://umbraco.com/cloud).